samdturner/TaskPirates/README.md

-# Flux-capacitr
+# TaskPirates

 [Heroku link][heroku]

 [heroku]: http://flux-capacitr.herokuapp.com

 ## Minimum Viable Product
-Flux-capacitr is a clone of Tumblr built on Rails and Backbone.
+TaskPirates is a clone of TaskRabbit built on Rails and Backbone.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [x] Create accounts
 - [x] Create sessions (log in)
-- [x] Create blogs
-- [x] Create blog posts
-- [x] View blogs and posts
+- [x] Book a crew member
+- [x] See which crew members they have booked
-- [x] Subscribe to blogs
+- [x] User can fill out a form to describe the task type
-- [x] View a feed of subscribed blogs
-- [ ] Tag blog posts
+- [x] Recommend crew members based on skills match
-- [ ] Search for blogs by title
+- [ ] See the profile of each crew member
-- [ ] Search for posts by tag
+- [ ] Rate crew members post-voyage

 ## Design Docs
 * [View Wireframes][views]